soulspace-org/overarch/doc/usage.md

 ```

 ### Security Considerations
-Comb templates can contain arbitrary clojure code, which gets evaluated in the context of the overarch process.
-Be aware of this fact and review templates accordingly, especially when using templates from external sources.
+Comb templates can contain arbitrary clojure code, which gets evaluated in the
+context of the overarch process.
+Be aware of this fact and review templates
+accordingly, especially when using templates from external sources.

+When the comp templates are evaluated by the `:combsci` engine, they are
+interpreted with Babashka SCI, the small clojure interpreter.
+This has many
+advantages:
+* sandboxed evaluation
+* control over the the available clojure namespaces and symbols
+* independent from the method of providing and starting overarch

+As the template code is interpreted with SCI and not compiled, the generation
+might be a bit slower then with using compiled templates.
+But the advantages
+outweight the performance penalty by far.

 ## Protected Areas
 Protected areas are used to protect manually inserted text in generated